mafindijr/mafindijr/README.md

 **Find and book tickets for amazing local & vitual events with ease.
 No hassle.
 Just fun!**

 **Event Scheduler Telegram bot:**
+A utility that help create, manage, and track events effortlessly within telegram.
+**Stay organized and connected and attending effortlessly**

 ---